The European Circular Cities Declaration

 - Provide a shared vision of what a “circular city” is

 - Underline the critical role which local and regional governments need to play in making this transition happen

-- Establish a network of committed organisations to share their experiences, challenges and successes
+- Establish a community of committed organisations to share their experiences, challenges and successes

 The Declaration has been developed by a broad partnership of stakeholders to ensure that the vision and commitments contained are ambitious, yet achievable, and reflect the needs of all.